antony-ramos/GuildOps/docs/USAGE.md

 **Warning : it will delete all the loots, fails, strikes and absences of the raid.**

 It will delete the raid specified.
 To get the raid id, you can use `/guildops-raid-list`.
+You can also delete a raid with a date/difficulty combination.
+See the second example.

 ```shell
 /guildops-raid-delete id:906348395984977921